Trails for Richmond Action Committee

 TRAC has received many awards for working with diverse partners to expedite completion of the Bay Trail in Richmond, e.g. the Clearwater Award by the Waterfront Center in Washington, D.C., the Metropolitan Transportation Commission’s Public Services Award, City of Richmond Community Services and Historic Preservation awards, the Association of Bay Area Governments Award For Service to Local Government and Dedication to the San Francisco Bay Trail and the American Lung Association Clean Air Award.

-- Donald Bastin who chairs TRAC’s Interpretive Subcommittee, authored the Richmond book in the Images of America series and is on the Board of Directors of Contra Costa County Historical Society.
+- Donald Bastin who chairs TRAC’s Interpretive Subcommittee, authored the Richmond book in the Images of America series and and a former member of the Board of Directors of Contra Costa County Historical Society.
 He served as Director of the Richmond Museum of History and is a founding member of the El Sobrante Historical Society.

 - Andrew Butt is a licensed architect and Managing Principal at Interactive Resources, a Richmond-based design firm specializing in public sector work with an emphasis on sustainable and environmentally-sensitive design.
 He has served on a number of local non-profit boards, and is a founding member and President of Point Richmond Music.
 Andrew termed out after serving as Vice-Chair of the Planning Commission for the City of Richmond.

-- Michelle Hook is a project and landscape designer at Studio Green located in Marin County.
-Prior to Studio Green, Michelle worked for City and County agencies in the disciplines of park planning, urban design and environmental planning firm in Berkeley and a member of the City of Richmond’s Design Review Board.
-She holds a B.S in biological sciences from UC Davis, and a Master in Landscape Architecture from UC Berkeley.
-She has previous work experience in outdoor education and environmental policy work with the Sierra Club.
+- Michelle Hook is a landscape designer at Studio Green located in Marin County.
+Prior to Studio Green, Michelle worked for City and County agencies in the disciplines of park planning, urban design and community visioning projects.
+In February 2020, Michelle was appointed as board member for the City of Richmond Design Review Board.
+She holds a B.S in biological sciences from UC Davis, and a Master in Landscape Architecture from UC Berkeley with previous work experience in outdoor education and environmental policy work with the Sierra Club.